dellemcsql/dso/docs/README.md

 -	The DSO toolkit can be deployed and works on Windows, Linux, and Mac operating systems.
 -	This toolkit collects and displays data in a single format.
 As of now, this tool supports displaying/saving data in the table, JSON, or CSV format.
 -	Help and examples for almost all commands and operations are inbuilt within this toolkit.
--	DSO toolkit also provides auto-completion support for PowerShell, Bash Shell, and zsh (zee shell)
+-	DSO toolkit also provides auto-completion support for PowerShell, Bash Shell, and ZSH (zee shell)
 -	It provides a consistent and intuitive command flow which is very much helpful in its usability.
 -	This toolkit provides an agentless approach for collecting and applying best practices.
 It does not depend on any external client or tools hence simplifying its setup and maintenance.